Most chefs and head cooks learn their skills through work experience.

 Licenses, Certifications, and Registrations

 Although not required, certification can show competence and lead to advancement and higher pay.
 The American Culinary Federation certifies personal chefs, in addition to various levels of chefs, such as certified sous chefs or certified executive chefs.
 Certification standards are based primarily on work-related experience and formal training.
-Minimum work experience for certification can range from 6 months to 5 years, depending on the level of certification.
+Minimum work experience for certification can range from about 6 months to 5 years, depending on the level of certification.

 Business skills.
 Executive chefs and chefs who run their own restaurant need to understand the restaurant business.
 They should know how to budget for supplies, set prices, and manage workers so that the restaurant is profitable.